You are here

 Cum laude: 3.25 - 3.59

-The ABA and New York Court of Appeals require students to spend the equivalent of 6 units of state residency to receive a JD degree and become certified to take the bar examination.
+Pace Law School requires students to earn the equivalent of 6 units of residency to receive a JD degree and become certified to take the bar examination.

 - Full-time students can satisfy this requirement by spending 6 full time semesters in residence.
 Students receive 1 unit of residency for every full-time semester.
 Over 3 years (6 semesters) this totals 6 units of residency.